Tilda Johnson: Shadowland

 During the Shadowland storyline, Nightshade organized Flashmob, a group of former Luke Cage enemies, in order to take on the new Power Man, Victor Alvarez.
 Although Flashmob was defeated and incarcerated at Ryker's Island, Nightshade's lawyer Big Ben Donovan mentions that he has plans to have them released from Ryker's Island.
 Donovan was able to secure the release of some of the members, but others had to remain incarcerated due to the warrants or parole violations.
-During the Spider-Island storyline, Nightshade is among the villains that have been infected by the bedbugs that bestowed spider powers on her.
+During the Spider-Island storyline, Nightshade is among the villains who gain spider powers.
 She alongside Cottonmouth and Flashmob ended up fighting Heroes for Hire.

 Reformation

 A reformed Nightshade later allies with the Nighthawk of Earth-31916, helping him defend Chicago from a group of white nationalists called the True Patriots, and the Revelator.
 Sometime later, they help Hawkeye and Red Wolf after they find barrels of epidurium, a synthetic skin used to build Life Model Decoys, on a truck that was hijacked.
 They go to an abandoned coal factory where they end up being attacked by armed soldiers led by Nick Fury.
-It's later revealed, that Nick Fury, as well as Dum Dum Dugan, Gabe Jones and the other agents, are Life-Model Decoys due to their outdated knowledge and technology.
+It is later revealed, that Nick Fury, as well as Dum Dum Dugan, Gabe Jones and the other agents, are Life-Model Decoys due to their outdated knowledge and technology.
 They later thwart an attack by gunmen attempting to rob the base.
 After defeating the gunmen, Nightshade decides to join Hawkeye and Red Wolf, saying her goodbyes to Nighthawk.

 Sometime later, the group stops at Dungston, Iowa when their van breaks down.
 Hawkeye calls Wheels Wolinski to help fix the van until it is revealed that some of the residents are Skrulls, who are being hunted down by mysterious men.
-While Hawkeye, Red Wolf and Nightshade are fighting, Wolinski discovers that the van has an A.I. system, who convinces him to help in the fight.
+While Hawkeye, Red Wolf, and Nightshade are fighting, Wolinski discovers that the van has an A.I. system, who convinces him to help in the fight.
 It is later revealed that the attackers are also Skrulls, led by Super-Skrull.
 Wolinski then manages to turn the van into a big robot and defeats Super-Skrull.
 Hawkeye then negotiates with Nick Fury Jr. to provide protection for the town's residents.

 Becoming Nighthawk

-During the Secret Empire storyline, while Hawkeye joins the Underground resistance following Hydra's takeover in the United States, the rest of the team gather their own resistance army to help the people in rural areas that are being affected by Hydra's cruel treatment.
+During the Secret Empire storyline, while Hawkeye joins the Underground resistance following Hydra's takeover in the United States, the rest of the team gather their own resistance army to help the people in rural areas affected by Hydra's reign.
 Tilda also reveals that she became the new Nighthawk, after the former was killed by Hydra soldiers.
 After several successful victories, the resistance heads to a secret base in South Dakota and prepares for their next attack until Hydra forces raid the base.
 During the battle, Red Wolf and Tilda have a private conversation, in which both confess their feelings for each other, and they share a kiss.
 They then head out to help the resistance defeat Hydra.